gabeklein/expressive-mvc/README.md

 <h1 id="started-section">Getting Started</h1>

-Ultimately the workflow is pretty simple.
+Ultimately, the workflow is simple.

-1. Create a class and fill it with the values, getters, and methods you'll need.
+1. Create a class.
+Fill it with the values, getters, and methods you'll need.
 2. Extend `Model` (or any derivative, for that matter) to make it reactive.
-3. Within a component, use built-in methods as you would a normal hook.
+3. Within a component, use built-in methods as you would any normal hook.
-4. Destructure the values, needed by a particular component, to subscribe.
+4. Destructure the values, used by a component, to subscribe.
 5. Update those values on demand.
-Components keep sync automagically. ✨
+Component will sync automagically. ✨
 <br/>

 <br/>